nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 In order to keep track of this, we'll use the following notation: $\\{name_1 = value_1, ..., name_n = value_n\\}$.

 The environment, then, is where we look for values when a binding is referenced.
-When evaluating the body of our `let` expression, we merely need to look up what name `x` is references in the environment and substitute it with that.
+When evaluating the body of our `let` expression, we merely need to look up what value `x` references in the environment and substitute it with that.
 Which tells us that, as expected, this entire program evaluates to `1`.

-This gives us a good intuition for the general case for let bindings, but there are still a few stones left unturned.
+This gives us a good intuition for the general case, but there are still a few stones left unturned.

 ### Laziness vs eagerness